shirishp16/DentalX-AI/README.md

    cd your-repo
 2. **Download Required Files:**
    **IMPORTANT:** Download the contents of the `model` folder (pre-trained model weights and configs) and the `backend` folder (Flask API code and utilities) from the provided source.
 Place these files into the `/model` and `/backend` directories respectively before proceeding.
-3. **Setup Frontend:**
-   cd frontend
-   npm install
-   npm start
-4. **Setup Backend:**
+3. **Setup Backend:**
    cd backend
    pip install -r requirements.txt
    flask run
+4. **Setup Frontend:**
+   cd frontend
+   npm install (if not installed already) npm start

 ## Usage
 1. Open your browser and go to `http://localhost:5001`.
-2. Drag-and-drop a dental x-ray image into the upload area.
+2. Drag-and-drop or select file of a panoramic dental x-ray image into the upload area.
 3. View the predicted diagnosis and confidence score.
+4. Navigate to the Learn page to understand dental classifications and medical diagnostics

 ## Troubleshooting
 - Confirm that the `model` and `backend` folders contain the downloaded files.